AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 # Data Privacy Requests {#data-privacy-requests}

+## Overview {#overview}

 This document provides an overview of the data privacy requests that you can send to Audience Manager through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) and the **[!DNL Privacy Service API]**.

 These tools allow you to send data privacy requests in compliance with GDPR and CCPA.

-Before reading this article, we recommend going through the [GDPR Glossary](../aam-gdpr/aam-gdpr-faq.md) and [CCPA Glossary], to better understand the terminology used here.
+Before reading this article, we recommend going through the [GDPR Glossary](../aam-gdpr/aam-gdpr-faq.md) and [CCPA Glossary](aam-ccpa-glossary.md), to better understand the terminology used here.

-## Overview {#overview}

 You can submit individual requests to access and delete customer data from Audience Manager, in two ways: